mac-ieee/Intro-to-Raspberry-Pi/README.md

 #### ⌚️ To prepare for the workshop:
 - microSD card reader
-- Extra parts of each component
+- Extra parts of each component (including station components)

 *Software:*
 - SD Card Formatter, to format microSD cards